SPS Fire & Security Rochester LLC

 Using Video Surveillance in the Fight Against Door-to-Door Scams

-Video Surveillance & Its Role In Protecting You Once upon a time, someone could knock on your door with a carpet cleaner in their hand and ask you if you wanted to see a legitimate demonstration of the product.
-This was a way in which many companies achieved sales and how salesmen made a living for their families.
-The door-to-door sales job was a real job and it could be lucrative for some.
-Unfortunately, things have changed and that has created a home security risk.
-Slowly, these jobs were phased out because of increases in scammers claiming to be salesmen when they weren’t.
-They have also gotten very good at their sinister craft over time, making themselves extremely convincing.
-They will have that vacuum or carpet cleaner on-hand, as well as a free laundry detergent sample or another free gift for letting them do an in-home demonstration.
-While there are still some true door-to-door salespeople out there, most are just there to case your home.
-Many are getting caught because people are realizing the importance of having video surveillance systems with cameras around exterior doors.
-Types of Door-To-Door Scams In Rochester, NY and other communities, there are solicitation laws.
-For instance, Rochester has a Peddling and Soliciting law that says a commercial traveler needs to acquire a license to commence operations within the city or Monroe County.
-The cost of that license is $250 and it is good for six months.
-However, it doesn’t stop there.
-A bond in the amount of $5,000 also needs to be executed by an insurance company or surety company licensed to do business in New York.
-The purpose of the insurance is to protect the citizens from fraudulent or false sales practices by the licensed people.
-It is wise to ask a door-to-door salesperson for proof that they are who they say they are.
-Talk to them through the door rather than opening it up.
-Many home surveillance systems have caught alleged salespeople pulling on the front door if no one answers, pulling on car door handles and looking in windows.
-These actions indicate that the person is up to no good.
+Using Video Surveillance & Its Role In Protecting You Long ago, people knocked on doors.
+Smiling, they’d tell you about their carpet cleaner.
+Companies sold things this way.
+In the meantime, salesmen earned money for their families.
+Door-to-door sales was a real job.
+Some people made good money.
+However, it’s not a common profession anymore.
+Luckily, using video surveillance keeps the fakers away.
+Unfortunately, things have changed, and this has created a home security risk.
+Gradually, these jobs ended.
+Consequently, more fake salesmen showed up.
+Sadly, these folks got good at tricking people, sporting vacuums and cleaners just like the old days.
+In addition, they gave free gifts for demos.
+However, some real salesmen still exist.
+Nevertheless, most just check out your house.
+Now, more get caught because people see they need video cameras by their doors.
+Types of Door-To-Door Scams IIn Rochester, NY, laws control who can sell door-to-door.
+For example, Rochester says sellers need a license.
+This license costs $250 and lasts six months.
+But that’s not all.
+Sellers also need a $5,000 bond.
+An insurance company pays for this bond.
+Fortunately, this protects people from fake sales by licensed sellers.
+When someone knocks at your door, it’s smart to ask a door-to-door seller for ID.
+Also, talk through the closed door.
+Give the camera a chance to catch the scammer.
+You know more than ever that a person is a scammer if they try your door handle.
+Sometimes, they try windows or car door handles.
+These actions show they are bad news.
 As for the types of scams, here is what Rochester, Syracuse, Buffalo, and other parts of the country are experiencing: The meat company scam – A person comes to the door saying they are from a meat or food company and they want to make you a deal.
 The vacuum or carpet cleaner demo scam – Kirby still has some salespeople going door-to-door these days, but they will most likely have proof they are supposed to be there.
 Electric company scam – A person claiming to be from the electric company comes to the door and asks to see your bill for one reason or another.
 Security system scam – A legitimate security system company is never going to come to your door and ask to do a free estimate.
 Home improvement – Beware of a person claiming to be a construction worker comes to your door telling you they will fix your roof, siding, or fence for a portion of the money up front.
 You will never see them again.
-Syracuse, Buffalo & Rochester Video Surveillance Systems Protecting Your Family Having a video surveillance system installed around the doors of your home can prevent a fake salesperson from victimizing more people.
-In different parts of the country, the footage has even been shown on local news channels when it is determined the person is not who they say they are.
-They almost always get caught thanks to homeowners that take that extra step to protect what’s theirs.
-To learn more about how you can protect your home with video surveillance, call SPS Fire & Security at 585-770-0348 or complete the contact form below and we will get back to you ASAP.
+Syracuse, Buffalo & Rochester Using Video Surveillance Systems to Protect Your Family Having cameras by your doors stops fake sellers from hurting more people.
+Across the country, security cameras reveal the scams.
+Furthermore, homeowners with cameras almost always catch the scammers.
+To learn more about how you can protect your home with video surveillance, call SPS Fire & Security at 585-770-0348 and we will get back to you ASAP.

 Distinguishing the Difference Between Security Camera Types Analog security cameras have been around for a long time, which makes one wonder if an IP security camera is going to be worth the investment.
-Let’s look at the analog camera: On crime dramas, you see a group of officers gathered around the department techie, watching him as he goes through the footage.
-Suddenly, one of the main characters of the show stops the techie and tells him to zoom in on a specific area of the screen.
-In seconds, the extremely grainy image is as clear as a photo taken by an iPhone 7 on a sunny day.
+Fortunately, there are some things to know about IP cameras.
+Let’s look at the analog camera: On crime dramas, officers crowd around the tech expert.
+He scans the video footage.
+Then, a main character halts and stares at the techie.
+The techie zooms in on one spot.
+In moments, the blurry image turns sharp, like a clear iPhone 7 photo in bright sunlight.
 And that’s not how it works.
-Grainy analog video footage stays grainy and police struggle to make sense of what makes the person in the footage look like who they are.
+Unfortunately, grainy analog video footage stays grainy and police struggle to make sense of what makes the person in the footage look like who they are.
 That is why some people get away with crimes despite the presence of security cameras.
-IP Cameras Are Changing Everything Fortunately, the days of grainy footage are becoming a thing of the past.
-Gone are the days of poor quality or narrowly focused images.
-Instead, you get clearer images that are more likely to lead to a criminal’s capture.
-This does come at a higher cost than analog, but not as bad as you may think.
-It is well worth the security and the peace of mind you receive because you have a security camera that is going to have decipherable footage.
+IP Cameras Are Changing Everything Now, grainy footage is fading away.
+Clear, wide-ranging images replace blurry, narrow ones.
+IP cameras capture sharp visuals, boosting the chances of catching criminals.
+Sure, they cost more than analog cameras.
+But the price isn’t as high as you might expect.
+The sharp footage brings strong security and peace of mind, making it worth every penny.
 How are IP Cameras Different?
 These internet protocol cameras are different in a number of ways.
-Those ways include: Much better picture quality due to higher resolution Video analytics that allow you to flag specific events that happen within the camera’s view Lots of flexibility that allows you to connect to a DVR or even monitor your home or watch footage on your smartphone Scalability allows you to have an extensive wireless camera system You can keep track of what is happening inside and outside of your home Cameras come in different styles and sizes so you can properly monitor certain areas of your property You can make your cameras as obvious or discreet as you want It doesn’t even stop here.
+Those ways include: IP cameras deliver clear pictures with high resolution.
+They use video analytics to tag specific events in view.
+Plus, they offer flexibility to connect to a DVR, monitor your home, or watch footage on your smartphone.
+Their scalability supports a large wireless camera system.
+You can track activity inside and outside your home.
+Cameras come in various styles and sizes to cover specific areas.
+Also, you can make them bold or hidden, depending on your preference.
+It doesn’t even stop here.
 There are so many benefits and features that it is best to review them all with a professional so the features can be matched with your needs and wants, making finding the right fit a lot easier.
-Contact Our Buffalo, Rochester, and Syracuse IP Camera Installer So, is it all worth it?
-It is very worth it.
-Imagine being on vacation and looking at your phone to see what’s happening at home.
-If this sounds good to you, SPS Fire & Security can help you.
-Call us at 585-770-0348 to get a free quote or fill out the form below and we will get back to you as soon as possible.
+Contact Our Buffalo, Rochester, and Syracuse IP Cameras Installer Is it worth it?
+Absolutely, it’s worth every penny.
+Picture yourself on vacation, checking your phone to see what’s happening at home.
+Sounds great, right?
+SPS Fire & Security can make it happen.
+Call us at 585-770-0348 for a free quote.

 Protecting Your Packages During the Holiday Season